remka/mapgen-001/readme.md

 Simple terrain generation test based on simplex noise.
 Code is pretty horrible for now, and the whole thing is a work in progress.
+The Simplex noise is using [simplex-noise.js by Jonas Wagner](https://github.com/jwagner/simplex-noise.js).

 For now, it does the following:
 - Generates a two dimension array map with heights from 0 to 1